 7) How much will the Diva Cup hold?
 What is the Diva Cup’s capacity?

 The Diva Cup holds an entire ounce, and has marks to indicate how full it is.
-These lines have helped me track my period more effectively in my planner and fertility tracker.
+These lines have helped me track my period more effectively.
 I have found that the Diva Cup starts to get pulled down by gravity (very little) when it reaches the 1/2 ounce mark.
 Still, the average woman has a total menstrual flow of 1 ounce FOR HER ENTIRE PERIOD!
 In other words, you will probably never overflow your diva cup.

 8) How often do I have to empty the Diva Cup?